 - Lead By Example.
-As a leader you need to show by action and not by words.
+As a leader, you need to show by action and not by words.
 Some of you may have heard this saying: “Do as I say and not as I Do.”
 That is not how to lead.
-If you say something follow through with your actions.
+If you say something, follow through with your actions.

 - Know Your Limit.
 Be clear about your boundaries and know that it is all right to say no at times.
 Maintain a balance between your values and the values of the school.
 It is all right to have limits.
 This will help eliminate any confusion in knowing where you stand with certain things.

-As you begin yet another school year remember to seek a mentor, continue to improve, and be emotionally aware.
+As you begin yet another school year, remember to seek a mentor, continue to improve, and be emotionally aware.
 A leader that is stagnant and doesn’t grow is not a leader.
 A leader that doesn’t have a heart and takes time to create a positive working environment is not a true leader.
-A leader who can’t take constructive criticism will always run into problems which will set the tone for the school year.
+A leader who can’t take constructive criticism will always run into problems that will set the tone for the school year.
 Learn from other leaders.

-Have a Great school year and be an AMAZING SERVANT LEADER!
+Have a Great school year, and be an AMAZING SERVANT LEADER!